Contact us for full library access on: 0330 0020 227 or click here

 By Jonathan Crouch

 The fifth generation Range Rover offers a set of unique SU-VIP attributes for those who can afford them.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 So many cars claim to be unique but the Range Rover really is, continuing to set the standard in the super-luxury SUV sector.
 This MK5 model is larger and more sophisticated than its previous generation predecessor, as well as being smarter looking and higher-tech.
 It's also still unrivalled off road too.
 More significantly perhaps, new technology makes it better on tarmac.
-And it's also much more economical than you might expect, thanks to mild hybrid and Plug-in hybrid engine tech.
+And it's also much more economical than you might expect, thanks to mild hybrid and Plug-in hybrid engine tech, with an EV version also now available.
 The key qualities remain though, this aluminium-bodied luxury SUV finally good enough to properly combine the imperious qualities of a top luxury saloon with off piste abilities that would be limited only by the skills of its driver.
 A Rolls Royce in the rough, there's nothing quite like it.

-This isn't just a new fifth generation Range Rover: it's the beginning of a new Land Rover era.
-Which is appropriate because the very first Range Rover signalled just such a thing at its launch back in 1970.
-Just over half a century on, this MK5 design sets the template for the brand's new electric era that'll see full-battery versions of each of its models available before the end of the decade - starting with a full-EV Range Rover in 2024.
-Before that though, right now, there are mild hybrid and PHEV plug-in engine options available as part of a model line that's been completely redesigned, upgraded and updated following a five year, seven million hour testing programme.
+Back in 2021, the introduction of the fifth generation Range Rover marked the beginning of a new Land Rover era.
+Which was appropriate because the very first Range Rover signalled just such a thing at its launch back in 1970.
+Just over half a century on, this MK5 design set the template for the brand's new electric era that saw the introduction of a full-EV Range Rover Electric model in Spring 2026.
+That full-battery model sells alongside the mild hybrid diesel and PHEV plug-in petrol engine options available as part of a model line that was completely redesigned, upgraded and updated in this fifth generation form, following a five year, seven million hour testing programme.
 Don't be fooled, in other words, by the familiar-looking front end.
-The car now sits on a completely new 'MLA-Flex' platform that's 80% aluminium; and as before, there are short and long wheelbase body styles, the latter now with a 7-seat option for the first time.
+The car now sits on a very advanced MLA-Flex platform that's 80% aluminium; and as usual with a Range Rover, there are short and long wheelbase body styles, the latter with a 7-seat option.
 Lots to talk about then.

 To see the full road test text contact us on 0330 0020 227